Craig88/vr-workshop-national-theatre-scotland/worksheet.md

 1. Find an 'equirectangular' photo that suits your space.
 You'll find lots here: <https://crg.st/equil>
 2. Use the download icon to save the photo to your computer
 3. Go the project page - <https://glitch.com/~webvr-space>
-4. Click the `Remix This` button to make your own copy of the project
+4. Click the `Remix your own` button to make your own copy of the project
 5. Click on the `assets` folder on the left hand side.
 Upload your photo by dragging and dropping it.
 6. Use the `Copy` button to copy the URL (address) of the image you uploaded
 7. Change the `<a-sky>` line of code, replace the address in `src` with the one you've just copied.